 - For injection dosage form:

-- Adults—75 milligrams (mg) injected under your skin once every 2 weeks.
+- Every 2-week dose: 75 milligrams (mg) injected under your skin once every 2 weeks.
 Your doctor may increase your dose as needed.
 However, the dose is usually not more than 150 mg injected under your skin once every 2 weeks.

 - Children—Use and dose must be determined by your doctor.

-If you missed a dose, use alirocumab within 7 days from the missed dose.
-Then, resume your original schedule.
-If the missed dose is not given within 7 days, wait until your next scheduled dose to re-start Praluent™.
-If you are not sure when to re-start Praluent™, ask your doctor or pharmacist.
+Every 2-week dose: If you missed a dose, use alirocumab within 7 days from the missed dose.
+Then, go back to your original schedule.
+If the missed dose is not given within 7 days, wait until your next scheduled dose to re-start alirocumab.
+If you are not sure when to re-start alirocumab, ask your doctor or pharmacist.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.